-Many new programmers and SQL beginners feel bad asking for help, but you absolutely shouldn’t.
-In fact, being able to ask more experienced programmers for help is one of the keys to becoming a SQL master.
+Many new programmers and SQL beginners feel bad asking for help, but you absolutely shouldn't.
+Being able to ask more experienced programmers for help is one of the keys to becoming a SQL master.
 When you run into problems, simply head over to your favorite SQL forum and post them there.
-People should respond quickly, especially if you’re using a popular forum.
-While you’re waiting, consider answering someone else’s questions!
+People should respond quickly, especially if you're using a popular forum.
+While you're waiting, consider answering someone else's questions!

 If you love analyzing and transforming complex data to tell stories and inform decisions, then a career as a SQL developer could be for you!
-A strong knowledge of SQL will allow you to work with businesses throughout the world.
+Strong knowledge of SQL will allow you to work with businesses throughout the world.
 It lets you access, modify, and analyze data stored in huge online databases.
 When analyzed correctly, this data can be used to inform important marketing and business strategy decisions.

 Before you can work as a SQL developer, you will need to figure out the best way to learn SQL.
-In my opinion, this is completing an online course, but as always, you should do your own research.
+In my opinion, this is completing an online course, but as always, you should do your research.
 Discover other resources that you can use in your journey to becoming a master SQL developer, and make sure that you practice your coding skills regularly.